Why Do Some People Need to Use Loud Headphones?

 The Class 1 Bluetooth technology offers effortless pairing and a connection of up to 100 meters.
 The battery life of 24 hours gives you a lot of time to listen to music or watch movies back to back without worrying about the low charge.

-The headphone has thick and soft ear paddings with a layered headband for extra comfort, so you can wear them for long hours.
+The headphone has thick and soft ear paddings with a layered headband for extra comfort, so you can wear them for long hours and seem like those headphones that last long.

 - Good battery life.